Organic chemistry in the first phases of Solar-type protostars: COMETS: GET THE ORGANICS OUT OF THE REFRIGERATOR

 \subsection{iCOMs in comets}

-Most of the iCOMs, including methyl formate, acetaldehyde, ethylene glycol and formamide, have been first identified in the great comets C/1996 B2 (Hyakutake) and C/1995 O1 (Hale-Bopp) from emission lines in the millimeter range \citep{Lis1997,Bocke2000,Crovisier2004}.
+Most of the iCOMs, including methyl formate, acetaldehyde, ethylene glycol and formamide, have been first identified in the great comets C/1996 B2 (Hyakutake ) and C/1995 O1 (Hale-Bopp ) from emission lines in the mm range \citep{Lis1997,Bocke2000,Crovisier2004}.
 More recently, glycolaldehyde and ethanol were discovered in the atmosphere (i.e. coma) of C/2014 Q2 (Lovejoy), together with other previously identified iCOMs \citep{Biver2014,Biver2015}.
-Sensitive upper limits for iCOMs that are found in protostellar sources (e.g., acetic acid, and dimethyl ether) have also been derived from spectra of bright comets \citep{Crovisier2004,Biver2021}.
+Sensitive upper limits for iCOMs that are found in protostars (e.g., acetic acid, and dimethyl ether: Sec. \ref{sec4:protostars}) have also been derived from spectra of bright comets \citep{Crovisier2004,Biver2021}.